Wilcolab/Anythink-Market-aKnCy/readme.md

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

-Don't forget to add the relevant env variables to a .env file in your backend directory.

 ## Development

 When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@janesmithwilco` as reviewer.